buihuy1203/HC128-Image_Encryption/README.md

 This is the Image Encryption and Decryption based on HC-128 algorithm, one of the seven eStreams.
 # How to use:
 ## Encryption
-To use Encryption, put the Key and IV as Hex text to initialize the algorithm:<br>
+To use Encryption, put the Key and IV as Hex text in encrypt.py to initialize the algorithm:<br>
 ```
 key = "0F62B5085BAE0154A7FA4DA0F34699DC322AEF"
 IV  = "288FF65DC42B92F960C72E95FC63CA3116D2FC"